Do you struggle to remember words for things?

 In the UK there are now over 850,000 people living with dementia.
 This costs the health system £26 billion a year, but still pales in comparison to the emotional cost of seeing loved ones losing their identities and living their lives lost and confused.

-Unless there is a big change in how we diagnose, treat and PREVENT dementia occurring in the first place, the numbers are expected to double by 2051.
+Unless there is a big change in how we diagnose, treat and PREVENT dementia occuring in the first place, the numbers are expected to double by 2051.

 Following the five steps outlined may help people to reduce their risks and avoid the terrible toll dementia can take on the lives of sufferers and their loved ones.